 Maine Appalachian backpacking expeditions explore the remote stretches of the northern Appalachian mountain range.
-Over mountains and trails you will learn to camp and travel simply, relying only on your group and what they can carry on their backs.
-In a phased teaching progression, instructors will introduce you to beginning, intermediate and advanced skills in mountain navigation, weather observation and campsite selection.
+Over mountains and trails you will learn to camp and travel simply, relying only on your group and what you can carry on your back.
+In a phased teaching progression, Instructors will introduce you to beginning, intermediate and advanced skills in mountain navigation, weather observation and campsite selection.
 Regular group discussions allow for reflection on each day’s progress and ensure that leadership and responsibilities are shared so that every crew member is involved in planning the next day.
-Through living and working closely together, your group will practice more than wilderness travel skills—the habits learned and strengthened through this backpacking expedition will serve you for life, and prepare you for whatever challenge comes next.
+Through living and working closely together, your group will practice more than wilderness travel skills—the habits learned and strengthened through this backpacking expedition will serve you for life and prepare you for whatever challenge comes next.

 No two Outward Bound expeditions are ever quite the same.
 Every crew is unique; every route is distinct; and every adventure is dynamic.
 But one thing remains the same.
 On each course, students rise to meet exhilarating natural challenges in some of the country’s wildest places – and find strength and determination along the way.

 Backpacking is an ideal combination of team and individual elements.
 The mountains of Maine are rugged and wooded and the trails are remote, narrow and often steep.
-At times students travel on wilderness footpaths and at other times they navigate off trail.
-From mountain peaks on clear days the group is rewarded with spectacular views.
+Students travel on wilderness footpaths, navigating on and off trail throughout the journey.
+From atop the mountain peaks, if the weather cooperates, the group’s hard work is rewarded with spectacular views.
 Living and traveling with just what one can carry on their back is a simple existence, in which small choices can make deceptively great differences.
 To live well in the outdoors, all crew members must share the chores that turn a camp into a home, including setting up tents and tarps, creating a kitchen area, taking a turn fetching water and cooking satisfying meals.

 Among the mountains of Maine are rocky crags that offer beginning, intermediate and challenging rock climbing.
 After learning to use climbing equipment, tie knots and belay each other, students test their balance, control and mental strength in the vertical world.
 In addition to stretching the limits of what they think they’re capable of, climbing hones their coordination, flexibility and grace on the rock.
 Depending upon the expedition route, technical rope activities may include a “via ferrate” or “Tyrolean traverse.”
 Climbing presents many individual challenges for students, while the team must work together to set systems up, communicate clearly and support each other throughout the climb.